maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

   | 2          | 2019-03-22    | 30    |
   +------------+---------------+-------+
 ```
-- There is no primary key for this table, it may contain duplicates.
+- There is no primary key for this table

 ```diff
   Result table: